cypress-io/cypress/cypress/v1.0/documentation/1-Commands/48-uncheck.md

 slug: uncheck
-excerpt: Unselect a checkbox or radio
+excerpt: Uncheck a checkbox or radio

 Unchecks the checkboxes or radios within the current subject.